Environment-Assisted Generation of Non-Gaussian Wavepacket Quantum States

-Looking ahead, utilizing optimal control may enable faster preparation and higher-fidelity states, and should also be employed to prepare odd cat states and complete the logical basis.
+Looking ahead, utilizing optimal control may enable faster preparation and higher-fidelity cat qubit states.
 Addressing and controlling higher-order terms in the expansion of the Josephson nonlinearities may improve the cat- and grid-state generation beyond our analysis, relying on low-order approximations.

-\textit{Authors' contributions.---} M.K. developed the original idea and the experimental proposal and carried out the theoretical simulations.
+\textit{Authors' contributions---} M.K. developed the original idea and the experimental proposal and carried out the theoretical simulations.
 Both authors contributed to the analyses of the results and to the writing of the article.

-\textit{Acknowledgment.---} M.K. acknowledges fruitful discussions with G. Johansson and useful comments from S. Girvin and T. Hillman.
+\textit{Acknowledgment---} M.K. acknowledges fruitful discussions with G. Johansson and useful comments from S. Girvin and T. Hillmann.
 This work was supported by the Knut and Alice Wallenberg Foundation through the Wallenberg Center for Quantum Technology (WACQT) and the Danish National Research Foundation Center for Quantum Hybrid Networks (DNRF 139).
+The numerical simulations were performed using resources provided by the Chalmers Center for Computational Science and Engineering (C3SE) under project 2025/1-6.